These 17 Tips Will Help Turn Your Job Interview Into a Job Offer

 4. Conduct a Dry Run and Mock Interview

 Doing a complete dry run will make everything easier when the day of the interview comes.

 And by dry run I mean driving to the site of the interview to figure out logistics like parking and traffic (or testing your webcam if it’s a virtual job interview) and enlisting a friend to do a mock interview with you.

-Dana Sitar, an editor at The Penny Hoarder, compiled a list of the 20 most common interview questions, from the infamous “What are your weaknesses?” to softballs like “What are your hobbies?”
+We’ve compiled a list of the 20 most common interview questions, from the infamous “What are your weaknesses?” to softballs like “What are your hobbies?”